- Lauren Dungy

 This is the time when you need to be an emotional rock for them.
 The teen years are a critical time for mothers to be stay-at-home moms—or at least to be home when they arrive home after the end of the school day.
 And it isn't a time for Dad to be AWOL either.
 When parents are physically present and emotionally available, they strengthen family intimacy and build healthier children.

 Taken with permission from the book, God's Design for the Highly Healthy Teen byWalt Larimore, M.D. with Mike Yorkey.
-(Zondervan)blog comments powered by Disqus
+(Zondervan)comments powered by Disqus